cervonwong/cervonwong/README.md

 ### Now
  - I'm maintaining the [SBL](https://sgbioleague.org) platform.
- - I'm also working on a few side projects related to cybersecurity.
+ - I'm also working on a few side projects related to cybersecurity + AI!

 ### Me
  - Most of my projects on GitHub are education- or science-related.